LakshmanTurlapati/MIS-Demo-Vertex-AI/readme.md

 - [ ] Generated one business intelligence report
 - [ ] Documented your implementation process
 - [ ] Presented findings and recommendations

+## Sample Questions You Can Ask

+Here are 15 example questions you can ask your MIS Database AI system to explore the organizational data and generate business insights:

+### Basic Data Queries
+1. "How many employees work in each department?"
+2. "Who are the department managers and which departments do they manage?"
+3. "Show me all projects with budgets over $1 million."

+### Financial Analysis
+4. "What is the average salary by department?"
+5. "Which department has the highest total project budget?"
+6. "Compare the total salary costs versus project budgets by department."
+7. "Show me employees earning more than the company average salary."

+### HR & Personnel Management
+8. "Which employees have been with the company the longest?"
+9. "How many employees were hired each year?"
+10. "Which department has the most experienced employees based on hire dates?"

+### Project Management
+11. "What projects are currently active and who is leading them?"
+12. "Which employee is managing the most projects?"
+13. "Show me project timelines and their assigned team leads."

+### Strategic Business Intelligence
+14. "Analyze organizational efficiency by comparing department sizes, salaries, and project allocation."
+15. "Which departments might need additional resources based on project workload and team size?"

+**Try these questions with your AgentSpace or Vertex AI Search implementation to see how the AI system converts natural language into SQL queries and provides business insights!**

 ---